-It is possible to change the Result Folders pane view to either a list view or an icon view.
+Change the Result Folders pane view to a list view or an icon view.
 You can also resize the Results Folder pane by clicking on the bottom pane border and dragging it to the preferred size.

 To change the result folder pane view: